Black Tie White Noise: Guest musicians

 Black Tie White Noise features an array of guest musicians, some of whom had not collaborated with Bowie for decades.
-Guitarist Mick Ronson, a member of the Spiders from Mars backing band from 1971 to 1973, appears on a cover of Cream's "I Feel Free" (1966).
+The guitarist Mick Ronson, a member of the Spiders from Mars backing band from 1971 to 1973, appears on a cover of Cream's "I Feel Free" (1966).
 Ronson, whose last appearance was on 1973's Pin Ups, reconnected with Bowie after the latter was impressed by the former's production work on Morrissey's Your Arsenal (1992).
 Bowie praised Ronson's contributions on Black Tie while the latter commented, "I hope David's album does well.
 He's put everything into it."
 Ronson died of cancer shortly after the album's release.

-Pianist Mike Garson, whose last appearance on a Bowie record was 1975's Young Americans, plays on "Looking for Lester".
+The pianist Mike Garson, whose last appearance on a Bowie record was 1975's Young Americans, plays on "Looking for Lester".
 Bowie told Record Collector in 1993: "He really has a gift.
 He kind of plops those jewels on the track and they're quite extraordinary, eccentric pieces of piano playing."
-Trinidadian guitarist Tony Springer (credited as "Wild T" Springer) appears on a cover of Morrissey's Your Arsenal track "I Know It's Gonna Happen Someday".
+The Trinidadian guitarist Tony Springer (credited as "Wild T" Springer) appears on a cover of Morrissey's Your Arsenal track "I Know It's Gonna Happen Someday".
 Bowie had met Springer in Canada during Tin Machine's It's My Life Tour and invited him to record.
 Bowie recalled that "he was an absolute delight", comparing his guitar style to Jimi Hendrix.

-Gabrels plays lead guitar on "You've Been Around", although his contribution was placed low in the mix.
+Gabrels plays lead guitar on "You've Been Around".
 The song was first attempted by Tin Machine during the sessions for their 1989 debut album, but Bowie was dissatisfied with the result so it was shelved, eventually rerecording it for Black Tie.
-Singer Al B. Sure! duets with Bowie on the title track, of which the two worked on the arrangement extensively, leading Bowie to quip "I've never worked longer with any artist than with Al B".
+The singer Al B. Sure! duets with Bowie on the title track, of which the two worked on the arrangement extensively, leading Bowie to quip "I've never worked longer with any artist than with Al B".

 Black Tie also features trumpet playing by Lester Bowie, whom David Bowie had wanted to work with throughout the 1980s.
 Lester, who played to tracks before he heard them, appears on six tracks; Pegg considers his contributions the album's "essential musical identity".
 A foil to Lester's trumpet was David's saxophone, which appears more prominently on Black Tie than any other David Bowie album.
 Rodgers found his saxophone playing challenging, telling Rolling Stone: "I think David would be the first to admit that he's not a saxophonist in the traditional sense. [...]
 He uses his playing as an artistic tool.
 He's a painter.
 He hears an idea, and he goes with it.
 But he absolutely knows where he's going."
-The album's horn arrangements were composed by Afro-Cuban jazz player Chico O'Farrill.
-Black Tie also features several backing vocalists from Let's Dance and Labyrinth (1986), while pianist Philippe Saisse and producer David Richards returned from Never Let Me Down.
+The album's horn arrangements were composed by the Afro-Cuban jazz player Chico O'Farrill.
+Black Tie also features several backing vocalists from Let's Dance and Labyrinth (1986), while the pianist Philippe Saisse and the producer David Richards returned from Never Let Me Down.